 Step 10: Sell your own digital products

 I’ve saved the best for last.
 If you really want to start a money-making blog – you need to create your own products.

 It’s important that you take this step at the right time.
 Far too often, people start creating a product before knowing what to sell and how to sell it.

 Here are some products you can create, regardless of your niche:

 Just open up Word or Pages and start writing.
 You can even use content from your past blog posts in your ebook.
-Convert your doc to pdf and you’re done!
+Finally, convert your doc to pdf, and you’re done!

-2. Course.
 You’re the expert who has their own blog.
 Your readers are all potential students.
 Create a video series and offer it as a course.

 Remember the email sequence from earlier?
 At the end of your funnel is where you will promote your product.
 Don’t be afraid of the direct sales approach because by now, everyone who has made it that far down your funnel is a fan of your work.

 There you have it, 10 steps to start a money-making blog.
 If you’ve found this post helpful, I’d appreciate it if you could pin it on one of your Pinterest boards!